hollowstrawberry/Pac-Man-Bot/README.md

 [**Bot invite link here**](http://bit.ly/pacman-bot)
 [**Support server here**](https://discord.gg/hGHnfda)

-You can host this bot yourself.
-You may find the run-ready linux release in `bin/Release/netcoreapp-2.0/linux-x64/publish/`
+You can compile this bot yourself using an IDE such as Visual Studio or Resharper, or using the Publish.bat batch file.
+You will need to include the NuGet Source for the Discord.Net beta, [link here](https://www.myget.org/F/discord-net/api/v3/index.json).
+If you would like to run and host this bot yourself, and would like to be able to use the bot's custom emotes (found in Constants.cs), please send me a message.
 The `config.bot` and `contents.bot` files in `bin/` are necessary for the bot to run.
+There is also the linux release branch, which always has the latest version.

 ![Alt](https://raw.githubusercontent.com/Samrux/Pac-Man-Bot/master/bin/Icon.ico)